 Registering for GWGS Courses Offered at Saint Mary’s University

-Mount Saint Vincent University Graduate Women and Gender Studies students can register for all courses cross-listed with Saint Mary’s University (WGST) at the Mount even if the course is scheduled to be taught at Saint Mary’s University in a given year unless otherwise noted below.
+Mount Saint Vincent University Graduate Women and Gender Studies students can register for all courses cross-listed with Saint Mary’s University (WGST) at the Mount even if the course is scheduled to be taught at Saint Mary’s University in a given year unless otherwise noted.